hananils/kirby-xslt/README.md

 ### Extending Included Elements

-You can create subfolders for files and pages, `/site/definitions/files` and `/site/definitions/pages` to create subsets for settings you'd like to reuse across defintions files.
+You can create subfolders for files and pages, `/site/definitions/files` and `/site/definitions/pages` to create subsets for settings you'd like to reuse across definitions files.
 This works like in blueprints.

 #### Extending the default definitions: